 Tobias Myers shuts down Tigers’ bats while Brewers break out of offensive slump in 10-0 win

-Milwaukee had a breakout offensive performance after scoring a total of two runs while getting swept in a three-game series at Philadelphia.
+Milwaukee had a breakout offensive performance, with Perkins among four players with two RBIs, after scoring a total of two runs while getting swept in a three-game series at Philadelphia.

+“They stayed relentless and kept putting it on them,” said Milwaukee manager Pat Murphy, who has “No retreat.
+No surrender,” tattooed on his left forearm.

 The Tigers, meanwhile, went seven innings without a hit.

-Myers (2-2) gave up a leadoff single to Matt Vierling, and the Tigers didn’t get another knock until the ninth.
-He walked three and struck out five.
+Myers (2-2) gave up a leadoff single to Matt Vierling, and the Tigers didn’t get another hit until the ninth.
+The right-hander walked three and struck out five, taking advantage of first-pitch strikes.

+“He got spotted a pretty big number in the second inning and he seemed to relax,” Detroit manager A.J.
+Hinch said.

-Right-hander James Meeker made his major league debut in the ninth and completed the two-hitter.
+James Meeker, a 29-year-old righty, made his major league debut in the ninth and completed the two-hitter.

+Reese Olson (1-7) was roughed up by the team that drafted him in 2018 and traded him to the Tigers three years later.

+“We hated losing him,” Murphy said.
+“That was an agonizing trade.
+Everybody was so high on the kid, and he’s got a great future.

 Right-hander Beau Brieske entered the game in the fifth with the Tigers trailing 8-0, and that didn’t quiet the Brewers’ bats.